How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 This interview is with Stanley Chang, elected representative for Honolulu City Council, District 4.
 (Download the audio recording of this interview.)

 A. I am 29 years old.
 I went to Harvard College, class of 2004 in Government.
 I then went to Harvard Law School and graduated in 2008.
 I was a summer associate at Skadden Arps and also at a firm in Honolulu called Cades Schutte, where I worked for a year after law school.
 I was then full-time on my campaign for City Council for 15 months.
 I won the election in November 2010, and I’ve been serving on the City Council since January 2011.

-Q. Tell us how your career path has taken you to your current role with the City Council, and in particular what were the thought processes you went through at critical decision moments along the way?
+Q. Tell us how your career path has taken you to your current role with the City Council.

 A. Well, public service is something that I’ve always been interested in ever since I can remember.
 But there were two particular moments that it really became real to me.

 The first was in 2004.
 I was in New York working for a year in between college and law school at Sony Music.
 A friend of mine from high school back in Hawaii had been working on a mayoral campaign.
 And against the odds, an amazing 20-point-in-the-poll comeback, his candidate won.
 That experience made politics very real to me.
 And that’s when I decided elected office is something that I’m very interested in doing.